Morels Stuffed with Sausage and Sage

 - ¼ cup panko breadcrumbs

-- 2 tbsp toasted and chopped pine nuts (see note)
+- 2 tbsp pine nuts toasted and chopped (see Recipe Note)

-- 20 medium-sized morels (any Morchella species except M. verpas), washed
+- 20 medium-sized morels washed, any Morchella species except M. verpas

 - 2 tbsp vegetable oil